martorelltorres/MMRS_stack/README.md

 # :ocean::robot::ocean: MMRS_stack :ocean::robot::ocean:
 ## MMRS definition
 This stack presents a Marine Multi-Robot System (MMRS) composed by a number of Autonomous Underwater Vehicles (AUVs) exploring the sea floor and an Autonomous Surface Vehicle (ASV) acting as a communication relay point and as a central coordinator of the system.
 Our work focuses on the coordination algorithm for such an heterogeneous team of marine robots.
-Real-world applications of such systems include deploying multiple marine vehicles to detect and assess the abundance of commercially valuable species on the seabed or to identify potential safety hazards in a given area.
 The main goal of the system is the reduction of the communication latency between the acquisition and transmission of data from randomly scattered objects of interest on the seafloor.
+In the context of this research,latency refers to the time elapsed between the detection of objects of interest scattered in the environment and stored in the AUVs memory and the moment when they are received by the ASV.
 ![Alt text](https://github.com/martorelltorres/MMRS_stack/blob/main/images/comm_squeme.svg)
+Our approach presents an MMRS coordination strategy in which multiple explorer AUVs acoustically report their status to an ASV coordinator, which manages the decision-making process.
+The ASV uses information that characterises the communication with each AUV to decide which AUV should go to collect information from the explored environment.
+In order to achieve the objective, this paper proposes a new multi-robot task allocation (MRTA) based on Adaptive Response Threshold Method (ARTM) and Ordered Weighted Average (OWA) aggregation methods.

 ## System prerequisites
 The recommended setup to run the current version of the MMRS_stack include the [COLA2](https://iquarobotics.com/cola2) architecture, Ubuntu 20.04 LTS and [ROS Noetic](https://wiki.ros.org/noetic).